rogervaas/keycloak-authz/README.md

 * Rule-based
     * JBoss Drools
+    * JavaScript
     * XACML (planned)

-The whole concept is based on a Keycloak client application acting as a resource server, which resources and its respective scopes are protected and ruled by a set of authorization policies.
+The whole concept is based on a Keycloak client application acting as a resource server, which resources and their respective scopes are protected and ruled by a set of authorization policies.
 Any client application serving resources to its users can be considered a resource server,
 where these resources are part of the assets of an application and the organization.